SSWConsulting/SSW.Rules.Content/rules/use-string-empty-instead-of-quotes/rule.md

 }
 ```

 ::: good
-Figure: Good code.
+Figure: Good code if used in .NET Framework.
 Higher performance

 :::

-We have a program called [SSW Code Auditor](https&#58;//www.ssw.com.au/ssw/CodeAuditor/Rules.aspx#TimeSpan) to check for this rule.
+We have a program called [SSW Code Auditor](https://www.ssw.com.au/ssw/CodeAuditor/Rules.aspx#TimeSpan) to check for this rule.